pomes/valiant/CONTRIBUTING.md

 Look at [`noxfile.py`](noxfile.py) for the main test automation suite.

-Note: don't run `nox` in a poetry shell.
+Note: don't run `nox` in a poetry shell - install `nox` separately and run it without poetry.

 Get a list of sessions/tasks: